-UEM tools and user installed applications help streamline the user experience by giving more control to both users and their administrators.
+UEM tools and user installed applications help streamline the user experience by giving more control to both users

 What are UEM and UIA?